oriiyx/paravinja-dev/posts/leaving-my-coding-comfort-zone-job.md

 And I called out bullshit when I heard it.

 My approach to interviewing was dramatically different from what I was doing before.
-I actually liked it - because I came at the interview to systematically verify if they're worthy of me.
+I actually liked it - because I came at the interview to systematically verify if they're "worth my time".

 Now don't get me wrong.

 If I didn't have a job - I would not do that...
-I am prepared to work the worst job if it means that I get €€ ($$ for my Americano friends).
+I am prepared to work the worst job if it means that I get some of that €€ ($$ for my Americano friends).

 And I called out a lot of bullshit - I was able to figure out I am way above their top engineer from 10 minute talks.
 My hobby projects have better developer daily work flow with better practices, and I am not even trying that hard...
 I was